MicrosoftDocs/ATADocs/ATPDocs/atp-reconnaissance-alerts.md

 > [!NOTE]
 > Security principal reconnaissance  (LDAP) alerts are supported by ATP sensors only.

-## User and IP address reconnaissance (SMB) (external ID 2012)

-*Previous name:* Reconnaissance using SMB Session Enumeration

-### Description

-Enumeration using Server Message Block (SMB) protocol enables attackers to get information about where users recently logged on.
-Once attackers have this information, they can move laterally in the network to get to a specific sensitive account.

-In this detection, an alert is triggered when an SMB session enumeration is performed against a domain controller.

-**TP, B-TP, or FP**

-Security scanners and applications may legitimately query domain controllers for open SMB sessions.

-1. Is this source computer supposed to generate activities of this type?
-2. Is there some kind of security scanner running on the source computer?
-    If the answer is yes, it is probably a B-TP activity. *Close* the security alert and exclude that computer.
-3. Check the users that performed the operation.
-    Are those users supposed to perform those actions?
-    If the answer is yes, *Close* the security alert as a B-TP activity.

-**Understand the scope of the breach**

-1. Investigate the source computer.
-2. On the alert page, check if there are any exposed users.
-To further investigate each exposed user, check their profile.
-We recommend you begin your investigation with sensitive and high investigation priority users.

-**Suggested remediation and steps for prevention**

-Use the [Net Cease tool](https://gallery.technet.microsoft.com/Net-Cease-Blocking-Net-1e8dcb5b) to harden your environment against this attack.

 ## User and Group membership reconnaissance (SAMR) (external ID 2021)

 *Previous name:* Reconnaissance using directory services queries